Distributed iterated elimination of strictly dominated strategies: Abstract

 \section{Abstract}

-We study the consequences of thruthful communication among agents in a game-theoretic setting.
-To this end we consider strategic games in the presence of an interaction structure, which specifies groups of players who can communicate their preferences with each other, assuming that initially each player only knows his own preferences.
-We focus on the outcome of iterated elimination of strictly dominated strategies (IESDS) that can be obtained in any intermediate state of the communication process.
+We characterize epistemic consequences of truthful communication among rational agents in a game-theoretic setting.
+To this end we introduce normal-form games equipped with an interaction structure, which specifies which groups of players can communicate their preferences with each other.
+We then focus on a specific form of interaction, namely a distributed form of iterated elimination of strictly dominated strategies (IESDS), driven by communication among the agents.
+We study the outcome of IESDS after some (possibly all) messages about players' preferences have been sent.
+The main result of the paper, \cref{result:alg-equiv-formula}, provides an epistemic justification of this form of IESDS. \ifx\keywords\undefined\else\keywords{communicating processes \and strategy elimination}\fi

-The main result of the paper, Theorem \ref{result:alg-equiv-formula}, provides the epistemic characterization of such \qinf{intermediate} IESDS outcomes under the assumption of common knowledge of rationality.
-To describe the knowledge of the players we adapt the general framework of~\citet{apt_knowledge_2009} to reason about preferences.
-Finally, we describe a distributed program that allows the players to compute the outcome of IESDS in any intermediate state.